plilja/plilja.github.io/_posts/2020-04-16-what-makes-a-team-productive.md

 layout: post
 title: What makes a team productive?
 ---
 My interests mostly lie in the technical side of software development.
-But after almost a decade working professionally, I have learned that the softer values matter.
+But through experience,  I have learned that the softer values matter.
 I tend not to dwell on them that much though.
 As a problem solver, I simply don't find them that interesting to think about.

 However, in this post, I'm going to try and summarize some